Witzko/GameOfLife/Readme.md

 The member functions like getter, setter make things a little easier and safer.
 Memory concerns: Does the cell need more memory?
 No! member functions are not stored in the object but the class definition.
 Both are 1 byte!

-Same goes for a MatrixType and Generation consisting of a Matrix.
+Same goes for the Generation class consisting of a Matrix (std::vector).
+Note that we keep the Object oriented style to a minimum (we strongly agree with the principle "free your functions" from the conference talk *CppCon 2017: Klaus Iglberger “Free Your Functions!”*)

 **Compiling**